 In the Sahel, adaptive social protection is a crucial instrument to address the unequal impacts of climate change and strengthen the resilience of the poorest and most vulnerable members of society.

 The Sahel countries have demonstrated their willingness to strengthen social protection and develop adaptive social protection systems.
-While each country has progressed along its own path, all have at least one social safety net and several social protection programmes, both contributory and non-contributory.
+While each country has progressed along its own path, all have implemented at least one social safety net and several social protection programmes, both contributory and non-contributory.
 However, overall coverage of these programmes remains low, varying between 6% and 20%, compared with a global average of 47%.
 This low coverage also reflects limited public spending in this sector.
-To date, policy frameworks for social safety nets have focused more on chronic problems, such as tackling structural poverty and vulnerability, than on specific risks, such as drought or flooding.
+So far, policy frameworks for social safety nets have focused more on chronic problems, such as tackling structural poverty and vulnerability, rather than on specific risks, such as drought or flooding.

 Impact studies show that adaptive social protection in the Sahel has many positive impacts, both on the well-being of households and on society as a whole.
 It is a highly profitable investment.